 LOUISIANA BOARDWALK OUTLETS

-The Red River is the picturesque setting for Bossier City’s unique shopping and entertainment destination,The Louisiana Boardwalk Outlets.
-Across the Red River from downtown Shreveport, the first phase of the Boardwalk opened in November, 2003, with the state’s first Bass Pro Shops Outdoor World.
-The remainder of Boardwalk opened in May 2005 and joined a vibrant casino district nestled along the majestic riverfront for nearly a half-mile.
-The Louisiana Boardwalk Outlets is the first lifestyle center to open in the state of Louisiana offering outlet shopping, an entertainment district and riverfront dining.
+Bossier City’s unique shopping and entertainment destination,The Louisiana Boardwalk Outlets is located across the Red River from downtown Shreveport.
+Anchored by the state’s first Bass Pro Shops Outdoor World, this location boasts a carousel for the kids, as well as 40+ retail shops and delicious dining opportunities.
+This shopping destination joined a vibrant casino district nestled along nearly a half-mile of majestic riverfront, which includes 4 top hotels with fabulous accommodations.
+The boardwalk is the first lifestyle center to open in the state of Louisiana offering outlet shopping, an entertainment district and riverfront dining.

 LINE AVENUE SHOPPING DISTRICT